jonpappalord/crowd_flow_prediction/README.md

 A visual comparison of the mean real crowd inflows with the mean crowd inflows predicted by STResNet and AdjNet is provided by the following image.

 <img src = "https://github.com/jonpappalord/crowd_flow_prediction/blob/main/Figure/Heatmap_Inflow_1000m_30min.png?raw=1" style="width: 75%;"/>
+<em> Comparison of mean real crowd inflows (center) with those predicted by CrowdNet (left) and STResNet (right) using tile size of 1000m and time intervals of 30 minutes.</em>

 ### Train